 And we know this is uncomfortable to talk about, but it's common and not weird, and there's something you can do about it.

-E.D.
-Not being able to perform your best.
+ED, not being able to perform your best.

 Now, thanks to science, it can be optional.

-Hymns connects you with real doctors in medical grade solutions to treat ED.
+HIMS connects you with real doctors and medical-grade solutions to treat ED, prescription solutions backed by science.

-One ED pill starting with a V just came off patent on December 11th.
+One ED pill starting with a V just came off patent on December 11th, and that's a game changer.

 Being your best means performing your best.